kevaundray/CryptoResources/notes.md

 So the blockchain uses consensus algorithms to elect the next person who will add to the next block.

 _Another analogy for transactions, is that it is a game of lock and unlock.
 I will lock up these funds with your public key, you can unlock it and put another lock on it to someone elses public key._

+_Bitcoin uses blockchain technology, so a distributed decentralized database, in order to keep track of everyones 'accounts' and transaction history.
+Bitcoin uses a Peer to Peer network, so that each person on the Bitcoin network can communicate with each other, making sure that their databases are identical._